selbekk/react-workshop/README.md

 # Advanced React Patterns tutorial

-> 🚨🚨🚨 This is still WIP! 🚨🚨🚨
-> Not really ready for prime time yet.

 This is the tasks and assignments for the Advanced React Patterns tutorial, held by @selbekk et al.

-You can find the slides associated to this workshop somewhere online once I've made them.
+You can find the slides associated to this workshop [here](https://slides.com/kristoferselbekk/advanced-react-patterns).

 ## About this workshop